Cognitive Behavior Therapy (CBT)

-The St. Gregory Recovery Program is a unique, evidence-based treatment program developed by several leading addiction experts, including Dr. James Prochaska, Dr. Carlo DiClemente, and Dr. Theresa Moyers.
+The St. Gregory Recovery Program is a unique, evidence-based treatment program developed from the work of a number of leading behavioral experts, including Dr. James Prochaska, Dr. Carlo DiClemente, and Dr. Theresa Moyers.
 The St. Gregory program emphasizes the role of empathy, specific guidance regarding personal choices, the management of resistance, support for change, and a plan for success, all protocols identified as best practices.

-The program is delivered in sessions of cognitive behavioral therapy, motivational interviewing, contingency management, persuasion protocols, and the Transtheoretical Model (Stages of Change), a process that enhances an individual’s readiness to act on a new healthier behavior, and provides strategies, or processes of change to guide the individual through the stages of change to action and maintenance.
+The program is delivered in sessions of cognitive behavioral therapy, motivational interviewing, and the Transtheoretical Model (Stages of Change), a process that enhances an individual’s readiness to act on a new healthier behavior and provides strategies or processes of change to guide the individual through the stages of change to action and maintenance.

 To learn more about the Stages of Change!

 Why is this important?

 At St. Gregory Retreat Centers, the evidence-based therapies we use have proven to be the most successful.
 While other therapies may work for some, our goal is to provide the very best chance at a permanent recovery for as many people as possible.